There’s a lot to know about how to properly deduct or withhold from uninsured subcontractors.

 Labor vs. Material

-Upon audit, your insurance carrier is only going to apply the classification code rates to the labor cost provided by the uninsured sub.
+Upon audit, your insurance carrier will only apply the classification code rates to the labor cost provided by the uninsured sub.
 The rates are not applied to the cost of materials provided by the sub.
-Therefore, when deducting from the uninsured sub, you should only base your deductions on sub labor charges.
+Therefore, only base your deductions on sub labor charges when deducting from the uninsured sub..

 Rules for Deducting the Proper Amount